Benjamin Morrison: 2022 season

-Morrison earned immediate playing time his true freshman year at Notre Dame in 2022.
-He had his first two career interceptions in an upset victory over Clemson.
-Two weeks later, he had three interceptions against Boston College.
+Morrison earned immediate playing time in his true freshman year at Notre Dame in 2022.
+He made his collegiate debut on September 3, 2022, against Ohio State, collecting three total tackles and a pass deflection.
+Against California on September 17, Morrison made his first career start by tallying three tackles.
+He had his first two career interceptions in an upset victory over Clemson on November 5.
+Two weeks later, on November 19, he had three interceptions against Boston College, tying the NCAA single-game record.
+In the 2022 Gator Bowl, Morrison added his team-high sixth interception of the season against South Carolina.